Lcavill99/LBot/README.md

 # LBot
 LBot is an AI gameplaying agent built for Starcraft: Broodwar, programmed in C++ using the BWAPI framework.
-The agent plays the as the Terran race, implementing different strategies for each possible matchup in the form of build orders, unit recruitment, and army composition.
+The agent plays the as the Terran race, implementing different strategies for each possible matchup in the form of different build orders, unit recruitment, and army composition.

 ## Project Objectives
 ### MVP